New Life (Monica album): Titling and artwork

 Monica stated in an interview with BET's 106 & Park that while she considered New Life a continuation of her 2010 album Still Standing, the album marked a turning point in her personal life.
 "We all as humans sometimes are fearful of what’s ahead.
 So New Life is just saying embrace the new things that can come into your atmosphere.
 It can be great for you.
 So as I embrace new love, new music, new people, new things.
 It's just been an amazing experience.
 So I named it New Life just as a representation of that."
-She also stated that her separation from rapper Rodney "Rocko" Hill, her marriage to professional basketball player Shannon Brown in November 2010 and their subsequent relocation from Atlanta to Arizona contributed to that idea.
+She also stated that her separation from rapper Rodney "Rocko" Hill, her marriage to professional basketball player Shannon Brown in November 2010, and their subsequent relocation from Atlanta to Arizona contributed to that idea.

 As with Still Standing, the singer decided on the album's official title still during the pre-production process.
-Revealed via Twitter, Monica wrote on her personal account on December 16, 2010: "Have a great day twit-fam.
-Don't be afraid of new things, new people, new opportunities or new love.
+Revealed via Twitter, Monica wrote on her account on December 16, 2010: "Have a great day twit-fam.
+Don't be afraid of new things, new people, new opportunities, or new love.
 It just may give you a New Life."
-The album's official cover (standard version) was revealed on Amazon.com on November 3, 2011.
-A simple head shot, the album cover was photographed by Taiwan-born photographer Yu Tsai on August 17, 2011.
-The cover art for the deluxe edition, photographed by Derek Blanks, was shown after the album's retooling on March 19, 2012 and features another close shot of the singer's face.
+The album's official cover (standard version) was revealed on Amazon on November 3, 2011.
+A simple head-shot, the album cover was photographed by Taiwan-born photographer Yu Tsai on August 17, 2011.
+The cover art for the deluxe edition, photographed by Derek Blanks, was shown after the album's retooling on March 19, 2012, and features another close shot of the singer's face.